TritonDataCenter/sdc-docker/docs/index.md

 Otherwise, please follow [Docker's own installation instructions](https://docs.docker.com/installation/#installation).
+Unfortunately, it's not Docker does not yet have a standalone client.

-## 2. Setup an SDC account
+## 2. Set Up an SDC Account

-If you have a Joyent Cloud account *and* are setup to use [its CLI](https://apidocs.joyent.com/cloudapi/#getting-started) in any of the Joyent Cloud data centers, then you can move on to the next step.
-To test that you are setup you can run `sdc-getaccount`:
+The SmartDataCenter CLI environment is not necessary for to use Docker on SDC, but for beta testing it will be helpful.
+To test that your SmartDataCenter client environment is configured, you can run `sdc-getaccount`:

     $ sdc-getaccount
     {